KIF1A: K-Loop

 KIF1A also possesses a stretch of 12 lysine residues known as the K-loop located on loop 12 of the motor domain that is responsible for much of KIF1A's characteristic behavior, particularly its motility and regulation.
-The interaction between the between the positively charged lysine-rich surface and the negatively charged glutamate rich (E hook) C-terminal tail of β-tubulin has been shown to increase KIF1A's microtubule affinity.
+The interaction between the positively charged lysine-rich surface and the negatively charged glutamate rich (E hook) C-terminal tail of β-tubulin has been shown to increase KIF1A's microtubule affinity.
 Although there is an increase in microtubule affinity, the increase in KIF1A processivity is not attributed directly to the K-loop.
 Rather, the increased microtubule binding rate due to the K-loop allows multiple sites of KIF1A (residues in loops L2, L7, L8, L11, L12, and α4 and α6 helices) to interact with the microtubule surface.
 These interactions increase affinity, which in turn increase the processivity of dimeric KIF1A.
 The K-loop is also required for several microtubule associated proteins (MAPs), such as septin-9 and MAP9, to exert their effects on KIF1A.
 Additionally, the K-loop facilitates KIF1A's interaction between the positively charged lysine-rich region and neuronal tubulin's negatively charged polyglutamylated C-terminal tails.